emqx/emqx-docs/en_US/access-control/authn/http.md

 - The authentication result is marked by `result` in the body, option value: `allow`, `deny`, `ignore`.
 - Superuser is marked by `is_superuser` in the body, option value: `true`, `false`.
 - Starting from EMQX v5.7.0, you can set [client attributes](../../client-attributes/client-attributes.md) using the optional `client_attrs` field.
 Note that both keys and values must be strings.
+- Starting from EMQX v5.8.0, you can set an optional `acl` field in the response body to specify the permissions of the client.
+See [Access Control List (ACL)](./acl.md) for more information.
+- Starting from EMQX v5.8.0, you can set an optional `expire_at` field in the response body to specify the expiration time of the client's authenticity and force the client to disconnect hence get reauthenticated at reconnect.
+The value is a Unix timestamp in seconds.
 - The HTTP response status code `Status Code` should be `200` or `204`, the `4xx/5xx` status code returned will ignore the body and determine the result to be `ignore` and continue with the authentication chain.

 Example response: